 I offer therapy in a supportive relationship with a trained professional who has experienced their own psychotherapy

-I’m Jo Pang, a registered counsellor and psychotherapist from Guernsey.
+I’m Jo Pang, a registered counsellor and psychotherapist based in the UK.
 My background in psychology and the helping professions is extensive, beginning with my studies in psychology more than 2 decades ago.

 After completing a BSc degree in Psychology followed by a foundation course in Dance Movement Psychotherapy, I held contract positions in the finance industry to cover student bills and fund further postgraduate study in Psychology.
 I held contracts in the City in London and back on Guernsey, so I do have some experience of the pressures of office life.
 After office hours I worked towards a Postgraduate Diploma in Psychological Research Methods.
 At the same time, I began various voluntary roles for organisations such as the Samaritans where I began building my therapeutic skills.

 Beginning at school and onwards, my life has been dedicated to training and practising in Psychological Therapies.
 Over the years I have worked with many different client groups in a variety of settings.
 My past work includes:

 being a carer for looked after children and adults with disabilities and autism

 training in social work in the Guernsey Probation Service including community, court and prison work